dnsimple/dnsimple-support/content/articles/dnsimple-services.md

 - Email services, including Rackspace, Mailgun, and Fastmail.
 - E-commerce services, like Shopify and Squarespace.

-For a complete list of our One-click services and how to add them, (view this article)[/articles/services/].
+For a complete list of our One-click services and how to add them, [view this article](/articles/services/).

 ## SSL certificates